Water Damage Restoration In New Fairfield, CT

 Candlewood Lake was created in 1928 by Connecticut Light and Power, which built the Rocky River Hydroelectric Station by damming the Rocky River and Rocky River Brook.
 The resulting reservoir covers 5,420 acres across five Fairfield County towns: New Fairfield, Sherman, Brookfield, New Milford, and Danbury.
 FirstLight Power acquired the operating license from CL&P and is the current FERC-licensed operator.
 FirstLight manages the lake's water level under its FERC license, conducting an annual drawdown of 3 to 5 feet in autumn and winter to reserve capacity for spring snowmelt, then refilling in late winter and spring.
 This annual cycle directly affects the groundwater conditions beneath lakeshore properties in New Fairfield.

 Candlewood Lake was created in 1928 by Connecticut Light and Power (now operated by FirstLight Power) as a hydroelectric reservoir, impounding the Rocky River to form what became Connecticut's largest lake at 5,420 acres.
 The lake's creation transformed New Fairfield's western edge from farmland into prime lakefront real estate overnight.
 Through the 1930s, 1940s, and 1950s, seasonal camps proliferated along Candlewood Lake Road and the coves of Candlewood Isle, lightweight wood-frame structures with slab or crawl space foundations, uninsulated walls, single-pane windows, and plumbing routed through exterior walls because the buildings were only expected to be occupied in summer.
 Those same structures, now converted to year-round residences, are the dominant source of water damage calls in New Fairfield today.
 Their crawl spaces lack modern vapor barriers, making them vulnerable to Candlewood Lake's annual FirstLight drawdown-and-refill cycle, which creates alternating soil moisture conditions that repeatedly stress foundation walls.
 Their exterior-wall plumbing routes create pipe freeze risks during January cold snaps that modern construction codes would prevent.
-And their slab-on-grade designs, built before FEMA Zone mapping existed, sit within current Zone AE floodplain boundaries that their original builders never anticipated.
+And their slab-on-grade designs, built before modern flood mapping existed, sit within today's mapped floodplain boundaries that their original builders never anticipated.
 The August 2024 rainfall event, 6.82 inches in under 24 hours, exposed every one of these vulnerabilities simultaneously across New Fairfield's lakeshore neighborhoods.

 FirstLight typically begins Candlewood Lake drawdown in October or November and reaches minimum lake level by January or February.
 The refill begins in late winter and peaks in spring, typically April or May.
 For New Fairfield lakeshore homeowners, the optimal crawl space inspection windows are: November, after drawdown begins and soil conditions have shifted, this is when new foundation cracks and sill plate gaps opened by soil shrinkage are most visible; and March, before refill peaks, this is when you can install or service perimeter drainage before rising groundwater begins testing your foundation.
 Green Restoration can conduct a crawl space moisture assessment at either of these windows.
 Call (203) 674-9573 to schedule a pre-season inspection.